Options like SBA disaster loans to get your business the help it needs during the COVID-19 crisis and beyond.

 SBA Express Bridge Loans

 The time between when you apply for your SBA EIDL and when you receive the funds can be tough for many businesses, especially as we are already weeks into this crisis.
 The goal of the Express Bridge Loan is to get you the crucial money you need as you wait for your loan funds to arrive.
 The Express Bridge Loan offers up to $25,000 from an SBA Express Lender quickly.
 You’re only eligible for a bridge loan from a lender who you have an existing banking relationship with.

 Main Street Business Lending Program

-The Federal Reserve shared that it will soon be announcing a program to offer loans to small- and medium-sized businesses.
+The Federal Reserve will soon be announcing a program to offer loans to small- and medium-sized businesses.
 Details about how the program will work and who will qualify haven’t been shared yet.

 For a more complete list of all resources available to you, check our listing of COVID-19 resources, which is updated regularly.

 Everyone is struggling as a result of COVID-19, but there are some great resources available to help small businesses weather the storm.
 The lending process can take weeks.
 So if you think your business will need additional assistance, start collecting the information you’ll need to complete an application as early as possible.